aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isTableFormula() {#isTableFormula--}

+<b>@deprecated.</b> Please use the 'isTableFormula' property instead.
 Indicates whether this cell is part of table formula.

 ```javascript
 isTableFormula() : boolean;